Registration Opens January 2025

-Emerging Leaders in STEM is a fast-paced, hybrid course that introduces high school and college women to careers in STEM in an all-female cohort environment.
-Students will get hands-on laboratory experiences and meet female luminaries from all across the spectrum of STEM careers.
+Emerging Leaders in STEM is a fast-paced, hands-on accelerated biotechnology course that introduces high school and college women to careers in STEM in an all-female cohort environment.
+The free program runs April to July each year.
+Participating students will get hands-on laboratory experiences and meet female luminaries from all across the spectrum of STEM careers.
+Mentors lead high school students through career and STEM lab activities while developing relationships to help support each other as they pursue their STEM goals.

-What You’ll Get From this Course
+What You’ll Get From This Program

-• Make friends who have similar interests
+• Make friends with similar interests

 Now more than 300 alumnae strong, Learning Undefeated’s Emerging Leaders program develops young women into internship- and apprenticeship-ready future employees with advanced biotechnology skills typically learned in college courses.
 Through this rigorous, hybrid learning experience, students meet STEM luminaries from a diverse set of backgrounds, learn advanced techniques using professional laboratory equipment, build career readiness and networking skills, and develop friendships that will support their journey in STEM.